ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

   SELECT pg_last_xlog_replay_location();
   ```

-These commands output a PostgreSQL logical sequence number (lsn).
-If the two lsn match, the replica is caught up and synced to the Compose deployment.
-If the two lsn do not match, the replica is still has to catch up.
-If you want to compare how far apart they are, you can run the following on either member
+These commands output a PostgreSQL logical sequence number (`lsn`).
+If the two `lsn` match, the replica is caught up and synced to the Compose deployment.
+If the two `lsn` do not match, the replica still has to catch up.
+If you want to compare how far apart they are, you can run the following command on either member
 ```
 SELECT pg_size_pretty(pg_xlog_location_diff('<Output_from_Compose>','<Output_from_replica>'));
 ```
-During the migration the Compose deployment might scale.
+During the migration, the Compose deployment might scale.
 While the replica is subscribed to the deployment, transaction logs on the Compose deployment are kept to catch the replica up later.
 The extra logs might cause the Compose deployment to grow and scale.
 As the replication catches up, you might be able to scale the deployment back down.

-The goal is to make sure replication catches up after the initial subscription (which might take a while), but after that you want to check that replication is close to up to date.
+The goal is to make sure that replication catches up after the initial subscription (which might take a while), but after that you want to check that replication is close to up-to-date.

 When the replication is in sync or close to synced, you can shut down your applications that are writing to the Compose database.
 Perform a last check to ensure that the replica is completely caught up and all your data is migrated over.

 ## Promoting the Read-only Replica

-After the replication is complete and you have ensured that your data is migrated to the {{site.data.keyword.databases-for-postgresql}} replica, you need to promote the read-only replica into a stand-alone deployment.
+After the replication is complete, you need to promote the read-only replica into a stand-alone deployment.
 Promotion severs the connection between the replica and your source Compose deployment and they can not be rejoined.

 It is important promote the replica to a full {{site.data.keyword.databases-for-postgresql}} deployment promptly after the migration of your data is finished.
 The replication operation between Compose and {{site.data.keyword.databases-for-postgresql}} is not intended to be a long-term arrangement.
 Keep the window between creating the replica and promoting it as small as possible, ideally within a few days.

 To get the {{site.data.keyword.databases-for-postgresql}} deployment up and minimize your downtime, check the **Skip Initial Backup** option, which makes the deployment available more quickly.
-You can kick off an on-demand backup after promotion is finished.
+You can start an on-demand backup after promotion is finished.

-You can either perform the promotion using the UI of your deployment, the promotion button is on the _Settings_ tab, in the _Replication_ section.
+You can either perform the promotion by using the UI of your deployment, the promotion button is on the _Settings_ tab, in the _Replication_ section.

 If you want to stick with using the CLI, you can use the [`ibmcloud cdb read-replica-promote`](https://cloud.ibm.com/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#read-replica-promote) command.
 ```
 ibmcloud cdb read-replica-promote <your-new-deployment-name>
 ```

 The CLI doesn't currently support the `--skip_initial_backup` flag.
-If minimizing downtime is important, kick off the promotion using the UI or API.
+If minimizing downtime is important, start the promotion by using the UI or API.
 {: .tip}

 To promote through the {{site.data.keyword.databases-for}} API, use the [`/deployments/{id}/remotes`](https://cloud.ibm.com/apidocs/cloud-databases-api#modify-read-only-replication-on-a-deployment) endpoint.
 Setting the "leader" to the empty string is what starts the promotion.